bookug/bookug.github.io/tags.md

 ---
 layout: page
 title: "Tags"
-description: "哈哈，你找到了我的文章基因库"
+description: "Let it be, live with heart, and that is the life winner."
 header-img: "img/Red-Brown.jpg"
 ---

-## 本页使用方法

-1. 在下面选一个你喜欢的词
+## Usage of this page

+1. Choose one word you like below.
-2. 点击它
+2. Click it.
-3. 相关的文章会「唰」地一声跳到页面顶端
-4. 马上试试？

-## 基因列表
+3. Then related essays will present on the top.

 <div id='tag_cloud'>